-UAE bars entry to visitors, Saudis limit private sector work over coronavirus
+UAE bars entry to visitors over coronavirus, Saudis limit private sector work

 It outlined exceptions for companies providing vital food and health services or utility services for government agencies.
 Pregnant women, workers over 55 and those with severe pre-existing conditions must be given 14 days additional leave.

-The central bank instructed banks to restrict the number of customers served at the same time, ensure safe distance between them, check their temperatures and provide sanitizers.
+An artificial intelligence summit was postponed to September from March, while the authorities instructed banks to restrict the number of customers served simultaneously, ensure safe distance between them, check their temperatures and provide sanitizers.

 Riyadh municipal officials distributed sanitizer to drivers, while police in several Saudi cities patrolled the streets, asking people to leave parks and public spaces, local media reported.